kcw36/thundle/README.md

 # thundle

-This repository contains an ETL pipeline and frontend code for a wordle like quiz where the focus is guessing war thunder vehicles.
+This repository contains an ETL pipeline, an internal API and frontend for a wordle like quiz where the focus is guessing war thunder vehicles.
 There are several directories in this repository that each serve a unique function.
-Also to utilise the resources in this repository the user will need to install several dependancies first.
+Also, to utilise the resources in this repository the user will need to install several dependencies first.

 ## Installation